 where $U_Y=e^{-iK_Y}e^{-iH_F(Y)t}e^{iK_{Y0}}$.
 The operator $K_Y$ is periodic with a common frequency $\Omega$ and $H_F$ is not periodic, in general.
 One can see that $H_F$ plays a key role breaking the common periodicity.
 Due to the symmetric structure of $B$, for instance if

-the contribution $H_F(Y)$ is canceled out and only the periodicity from $K_Y$ becomes a periodicity in $\text{Tr}\sqrt{B^{(k)}}$ and the initial maximum value ``one'' in a generalized overlap will appear periodically without any decay, which is applied to all the environmental systems.
-Thus, a total generalized overlap is periodic without a decay.
-On the other hand, since the operator $A$ for a decoherence factor is asymmetric, i.e.
+the contribution $H_F(Y)$ is canceled out and only the periodicity from $K_Y$ becomes a periodicity in $\text{Tr}\sqrt{B^{(k)}}$ and the initial maximum value ``one'' in a generalized overlap will appear periodically without any decay, which applies to all the environmental systems.
+Thus, a total generalized overlap in this case is periodic without a decay.
+On the other hand, since the operator $A$ for a decoherence factor is asymmetric around $\rho_0$, i.e.

-it is more difficult to find an operational relation like \eqref{non-distinguishability condition} for non-objectivity like a generalized overlap to eliminate a periodicity-breaking contribution from $H_F$. \end{enumerate}
+it is more difficult to find an operational relation like Eq. \eqref{non-distinguishability condition} for non-objectivity in a generalized overlap to eliminate a periodicity-breaking contribution from $H_F$. \end{enumerate}